 In this article, we’ll explore step-by-step guides on how to use each of these features directly on your Android phone or tablet.

-However, note that to be able to use the Android Accessibility Suite, your device must run on an operating system version of Android 6 (Android M) or higher.
+However, note that to be able to use the Android Accessibility Suite, your device must run on an operating system version of Android 6 (Android M) for basic accessibility features and Android 9 (Pie) or higher for the full suite.

 ➡️ Read also: Website Screen Reader Accessibility